UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/patientsInHospital.md

 Data only include NHS Hospital Acute Trusts with a type 1 A&E department and are reported daily by trusts to NHS England and NHS Improvement.

+#### Northern Ireland

+Data published before 12 August 2020 included suspected cases as well as confirmed cases.
+The full series was revised on 12 August.

 #### Scotland

 Details about the data are available in the Trends in daily COVID-19 data spreadsheets available on the [Scottish Government website[(https://www.gov.scot/publications/coronavirus-covid-19-trends-in-daily-data/)